AZX-215/Gravity-List-Legal/Docs/PRIVACY.md

 **Last updated: May 17, 2025**

-Gravity’s Lists (“we,” “us,” or “our”) respects your privacy.
+Gravity List (“we,” “us,” or “our”) respects your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Discord application (the “Service”).

 ## 1. Information We Collect